opensafely/documentation/docs/getting-started/tutorial/create-a-github-codespace/index.md

 The large, upper-right area holds the **main editor**, which is where you will view and edit files that you are working on.
 The left **"side bar"** holds the Explorer when you first start the codespace.
-There are other useful menus in this area that can be switched with the icons to the far left side.
+There are other useful menus in this area that can be accessed with the icons to the far left side.
 Finally, the button at the top-left with three horizontal lines (`≡`) is the **menu button**, which allows you to access many more options.